 Year 2

-In the Summer term of Year 2, the pupils will individually take part in optional Standardised Assessment Tasks (SATs) in Mathematics and Reading.
+In the Summer term of Year 2, the pupils will individually take part in national Standardised Assessment Tasks (SATs) in Mathematics and Reading.
 Writing is teacher assessed against the work produced during class time which has been fully independent.
-Results of the optional SATS and Teacher Assessment levels are agreed alongside the school's assessment tracking system/progression grids.